Last Updated on April 19, 2021

 Malta has reopened for tourism in two phases.
 On July 1, it will only allow residents from 22 European countries to visit.
 From July 15, visitors from the rest of the world will be welcome.
 All visitors will not be required to self-quarantine upon arrival, although thermal screenings will be conducted at the airport.
 They must also fill in a self-declaration form upon arrival, which includes details of their movement in the past 30 days.

-Countries on Malta’s “green list” is much smaller in December.
-It currently includes Australia, China, Denmark, Finland, France (Ile-de-France), Germany (Baden-Wurttemberg), Greece (Attiki), Iceland, Italy (Sicily and Sardegna), New Zealand, Norway, Portugal (Madeira, Azores), Rwanda, South Korea, Spain (Canarias), and the United Arab Emirates.
+Countries on Malta’s “green list” are much smaller as of March 10, 2021.
+It currently includes Australia, China, Denmark, Finland, Iceland, Italy (Sicily and Sardegna), New Zealand, Norway, Portugal (Madeira, Azores), Rwanda, South Korea, Spain (Canarias), and the United Arab Emirates.
 Visitors from these countries can enter with no restrictions.

 Here’s what you need to know about Malta’s reopening.